Gluten Free Biscuits with Scallions

 platter of gluten free biscuits with scallions

-It’s hard to believe how buttery, flaky and fluffy these dairy-free biscuits are.
-They have the layers you’re looking for in a great biscuit, and they’re easier to make than regular biscuits!
 I added scallions for added flavor and color, but you can skip the scallions if you want a more classic flavor.
-If you love scallion pancakes, you’re going to eat up these biscuits!
+If you’ve tried and love my scallion pancakes, you’re going to eat up these biscuits!

 Ingredient Notes

 • Flour.
 I always use Bob’s Red Mill gluten-free all-purpose flour for baking.
-If you use a different flour, just note that your results may vary.
+If you use a different gluten-free baking flour, just note that your results may vary.
 I recommend using one with xanthan gum, which helps the biscuits hold their shape.

 • Cornstarch.
 This is used to add an extra fluffy texture to the biscuits.

 • Butter.
 Make sure to use vegan butter sticks, not spread or margarine.
-It should hold its shape at room temperature, otherwise, it will seep right out of your biscuits.
+It should hold its shape at room temperature.
+Otherwise, it will seep right out of your biscuits.

 • Milk.
 I use almond milk, but any plant-based milk will work.